Skip to main content

 Google Cloud Storage

 Download weights from a GCS bucket.
 GCP supports using either service accounts or OIDC for GCS authentication.
 OIDC provides short-lived, narrowly scoped tokens for secure authentication without managing long-lived credentials.
+To authenticate to GCS with GCP OIDC:

 1. Configure GCP Workload Identity to trust the Baseten OIDC provider and grant GCS permissions.